Error063/artemis/docs/game_specific_info.md

 ```

 ### Notes
+- Defrag Match will crash at loading
-- Co-Op (matching) is not supported
+- Co-Op Online is not supported
 - Shop is not functionnal
 - Player title is currently static and cannot be changed in-game
+- QR Card Scanning currently only load a static hero

 ### Credits for SAO support: